 Cautionary Statement About Engle Progeny Cases.
 Judgments have been entered against Liggett and other industry defendants in more than 100 Engle progeny cases.
 A number of the judgments have been affirmed on appeal and satisfied by the defendants.
-As of June 30, 2016, 24 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
-Fifteen verdicts were returned in favor of the plaintiffs (although in two of these cases (Irimi and Cohen) the court granted defendants' motion for a new trial) and nine in favor of Liggett.
-In four of the cases, punitive damages were awarded against Liggett (although in Calloway, the punitive damages award was reversed and remanded to the trial court).
-In certain cases, the judgments were entered jointly and severally with other defendants and Liggett may face the risk that one or more co-defendants decline or otherwise fail to participate in the bonding required for an appeal or to pay their proportionate or jury-allocated share of a judgment.
+Many have been overturned on appeal.
+As of September 30, 2016, 24 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
+Fifteen verdicts were returned in favor of the plaintiffs (although in two of these cases

+(Irimi and Cohen) the court granted defendants' motion for a new trial) and nine in favor of Liggett.
+In four of the cases, punitive damages were awarded against Liggett (although in Calloway, both the punitive and compensatory damages award were reversed and the case was remanded to the trial court for a new trial).
+In certain cases, the judgments were entered jointly and severally with other defendants and Liggett may face the risk that one or more codefendants decline or otherwise fail to participate in the bonding required for an appeal or to pay their proportionate or jury-allocated share of a judgment.
 As a result, under certain circumstances, Liggett may have to pay more than its proportionate share of any bonding or judgment related amounts.
 Several of the judgments against Liggett remain on appeal.
 Except as discussed in this Note 7 regarding the cases where an adverse verdict against Liggett remains on appeal, management is unable to estimate the possible loss or range of loss from the remaining Engle progeny cases as there are currently multiple defendants in each case and, in most cases, discovery has not occurred or is limited.
 As a result, the Company lacks information about whether plaintiffs are in fact Engle class members (non-class members' claims are generally time-barred), the relevant smoking history, the nature of the alleged injury and the availability of various defenses, among other things.
 Further, plaintiffs typically do not specify their demand for damages.

 Although Liggett has generally been successful in managing litigation, litigation is subject to uncertainty and significant challenges remain, including with respect to the remaining Engle progeny cases.
 There can be no assurances that Liggett's past litigation experience will be representative of future results.
 Judgments have been entered against Liggett in the past, in Individual Actions and Engle progeny cases, and several of those judgments were affirmed on appeal and satisfied by Liggett.
 It is possible that the consolidated financial position, results of operations and cash flows of the Company could be materially adversely affected by an unfavorable outcome or settlement of any of the remaining smoking-related litigation.
 Liggett believes, and has been so advised by counsel, that it has valid defenses to the litigation pending against it, as well as valid bases for appeal of adverse verdicts.
-All such cases are, and will continue to be, vigorously defended, however, Liggett has entered into settlement discussions in individual cases or groups of cases, where Liggett has determined it was in its best interest to do so, and it may continue to do so in the future, including with respect to the remaining Engle progeny cases.
+All such cases are and will continue to be vigorously defended, however, Liggett has entered into settlement discussions in individual cases or groups of cases where Liggett has determined it was in its best interest to do so, and it may continue to do so in the future, including with respect to the remaining Engle progeny cases.
 In October 2013, Liggett announced a settlement of the claims of over 4,900 Engle progeny plaintiffs (see Engle Progeny Settlement below).
-As of June 30, 2016, Liggett (and in certain cases the Company) had, on an individual basis, settled 175 Engle progeny cases for approximately \$5,999 in the aggregate.
-One of those settlements occurred in the second quarter of 2016.
+As of September 30, 2016, Liggett (and in certain cases the Company) had, on an individual basis, settled 175 Engle progeny cases for approximately \$6,000 in the aggregate.
+There were no settlements in the third quarter of 2016.